 Louise looked at Xander, who shrugged.
 "Okay," Louise asked.
 "What should we call you?"

 "You can call me Nico."
 Sister Grimm smiled, completely blowing her 'superhero moniker' out of the water."

 "Is that short for Nichole?"
 Xander heard Louise ask as he sat back.
-He continued to listen to Louise and Nico banter without actually paying attention.
-Apparently they decided they were going to be fast friends.
-He didn't know how long it would take to get to the magic castle, but he figure he owed himself some chill time.
+He continued to listen to Louise and Nico banter without paying attention.
+Apparently, they decided they were going to be fast friends.
+He didn't know how long it would take to get to the magic castle, but he figured he owed himself some chill time.
 He sat all the way back, leaned his face up into the sun, and closed his eyes.

 "Alex?
 We're here."